vexx32/PSWordCloud/docs/New-WordCloud.md

 Required: False
 Position: Named
-Default value: None
+Default value: Consolas
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -WordScale

 Applies a scaling value to the words in the cloud.
 Use this parameter to shrink or expand your total word cloud area with respect to the size of the image.
 The default of 1.0 is approximately equivalent to the total image size.
 Scale as appropriate according to how much of the total canvas you would like the cloud to cover.

 The cloud size is restricted to the canvas size by default, so values above 1.0 will typically not have an impact without also supplying the -AllowOverflow option.